EATRIS Meets Eliis Keidong

 What has been the highlight of your EATRIS experience so far?

 The highlight of my EATRIS experience has been the people.
 I am continually grateful for everyone’s support, generosity and commitment to what they do.
 Never have I heard the sentence “this is not my job”, everybody always tries to contribute their best and is very solutions-oriented.
-This is the advantage of a small team and I appreciate this tremendously.
+And by people, I mean our entire community; it’s really very motivating to work among people at the cutting edge of science.

 What is translational research for you?

-Translational research to me is about finding solutions and about communicating those solutions.
-There is quite a lot of fragmentation in the landscape even though everyone at the end of the day is fighting the same good fight.
-I would like to see us all moving towards a more integrated system where barriers would be lower and lower between the different important stakeholders in the field – from scientists to patients, as well as governments, funding bodies and regulators.
+Translational research, to me, is about finding solutions and about communicating those solutions.
+There is quite a lot of fragmentation in the landscape, even though everyone at the end of the day is fighting the same good fight.
+I would like to see us all moving towards a more integrated system where barriers would be lower between the different important stakeholders in the field – from scientists to patients, as well as policymakers, funding bodies and regulators.

 Why did you decide to work in the translational medicine field?

-I didn’t decide to work in the translational medicine field, but it came to be organically.
-In my career, I have worked very closely with bench researchers sometimes literally sitting next to tanks full of fruit flies, as well as medical doctors and physician-scientist.
-In my previous position as a science programme coordinator for medical students, it became clear to me that the link between bench and bedside is extremely important.
-I will never forget reading one particular student’s project proposal who was paired up with a PI at a large cancer centre.
-It was about operating on cancer patients and immediately testing their particular tumours for various treatment courses to come up with the best option for that person at that moment of time.
-The promise of personalised medicine couldn’t have been clearer.
+I didn’t specifically decide to work in the translational medicine field, but it came to be organically.
+I think that a benefit of the translational medicine ecosystem is the fact that it goes way above and beyond fundamental lab science, and this lends itself well to other skillsets without a biomedical background, such as mine.
+In my career, I have worked very closely with bench researchers, sometimes literally sitting next to tanks full of fruit flies, as well as medical doctors and physician-scientists.
+In my previous position as a research programme coordinator in a medical university, it became clear to me that the link between bench and bedside is extremely important.
+In my daily work today, I am continuously reminded of the necessity of patient co-creation to truly develop solutions for unmet medical needs.

 What advice would you give your younger self?